-You see the screen shown in Figure 3-2 in your browser window.
+Then you see the Internet Gateway home page shown in Figure 3-1 in your browser window.

-Figure 3-2 WebFORCE Internet Gateway Welcome Screen
+Figure 3-1 WebFORCE Internet Gateway Welcome Screen

-- If you do not see the screen as shown in Figure 3-2, verify that you can open other URLs on your LAN with your Web browser. - If you cannot open other URLs on your LAN, there may be a configuration problem with your browser.
+- If you do not see the screen as shown in Figure 3-1, verify that you can open other URLs on your LAN with your Web browser. - If you cannot open other URLs on your LAN, there may be a configuration problem with your browser.
 In particular, if your browser is capable of using proxies, make sure they are turned off.
-(In Netscape, proxies are set in the Options menu.) - 3.
-Click the icon shown in Figure 3-3 to finish the WebFORCE Internet Gateway configuration.
+(In Netscape 4.x, proxies are set in the Edit/Preferences/Advanced menu.) - 4.
+Click the Setup Tools icon shown in Figure 3-2 to finish the WebFORCE Internet Gateway configuration.
+You are then prompted for the administrative user ID and password that you have chosen.

-Figure 3-3 Setup Tasks Icon
+Figure 3-2 Setup Tasks Icon

-4. On the next screen, select the icon or link for "Easy Setup of Your Internet Connection," as shown in Figure 3-4.
+5. On the next screen, select the icon or link for "Easy Setup of Your Internet Connection," as shown in Figure 3-3.

-Figure 3-4 Connect to the Internet (Easy Setup) Icon
+Figure 3-3 Connect to the Internet (Easy Setup) Icon

 You can now follow the online instructions to continue setting up your server to act as an Internet gateway.
+In addition, you can use this interface to easily perform many administrative tasks including: